 The Catholics have it all wrong when they appoint Saints.

 I mean NOT ONE of the barmen who put up with our shit has been nominated as far as I know – and they should be.
 They really deserve sainthood.
 Like the Little Switzerland barkeep who watched as we emptied the fine display of pampas grass in the foyer, stuck the stalks up our naked rears, set fire to the fronds and ran around the hotel corridors where innocent paying guests were slumbering, yelling “Flaming A’s!
 Call the Fire Brigade!”
-A pram was commandeered in the mock fire-fighting response – enough, fiasco.
+A pram was commandeered in the mock fire-fighting response – enough said, a grown man in a pram going Whee!
+Whaa!
+A fiasco.

 Also a sainthood for Mother Mary, who loaned me her grey 1970 Ford Cortina to take an Aussie Exchange student there one night.